Must-Visit Temples in Bangalore for a Religious Trip in 2025

 To help you plan your perfect nature escape in Kodagu, we’ve curated a list of Coorg’s top waterfalls.
 Whether you’re seeking adventure, tranquillity, or stunning views, these cascading gems offer something for every traveller.
 Here’s your curated guide to eight must-visit waterfalls in Coorg, complete with travel tips, the best times to visit, and nearby experiences, crafted especially for travellers enjoying their stay with Malnad Stays.

 Coorg’s lush hills and monsoon-fed rivers give rise to some of South India’s most breathtaking waterfalls.
-From popular cascades to hidden gems near Madikeri, here are eight must-visit waterfalls that capture the region’s raw beauty, adventure, and tranquil charm.
+From popular cascades to hidden gems near Madikeri, here are ten must-visit waterfalls that capture the region’s raw beauty, adventure, and tranquil charm.

 – Striking photo opportunities from the bridge and the trail